flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-27-qq/index.md

     _key: card-1-ee7d896b-dde5-41ed-96cf-2f09bef1710d
   - order: 1
     body: >-
-      > ‘…I had my own activism streak in my youth.
-I’m not sure if you’ve heard of the Boston Tea Party, but it was a real game changer.’
+      > "…I had my own activism streak in my youth.
+I’m not sure if you’ve heard of the Boston Tea Party, but it was a real game changer."

       Sen. Orrin Hatch (R-UT), 84, speaking to high school students at a leadership summit.
 The joke comes just days after he tweeted his Google